 A number of major fuel companies offer gas credit cards featuring reward programs and discounts.
 Using this type of card may provide fuel credits or rebates that will make it worthwhile to maintain brand loyalty.
 For example, the Shell Drive for Five rebate program offers 5 cents back for each gallon purchased.

 Fuel Reward Programs

 You can also find fuel reward programs that are affiliated with grocery store chains such as Winn Dixie, Lucky's, Safeway, Kroger and Harvey's Supermarket.
 By linking your store reward card to the program, you get a discount on gasoline based on your purchases.
-For example, the Winn-Dixie fuelperks! program gives you a 5 cent per gallon discount when you spend $50 on groceries.
+For example, the Winn-Dixie SE Grocers Rewards gives you a discount on fuel and groceries.

 As we look to future technology and improved automobile design, the dependence on gasoline may be reduced in the years to come.
 In the meantime, use these resources and information to make the best purchase decision for your gas budget.